Sociology & Anthropology Faculty

 |Neeley, Michael||Wilson Hall 2-130||(406) 994-7195|

 |Thorsen, Maggie||Wilson Hall 2-122||(406) 994-5248|

 |Warner, Cody||Wilson Hall 2-114||(406) 994-4180|

-David Eitle earned his Ph.D. in Sociology at Indiana University.
-Professor Eitle's research interests include exploring the institutional and community factors associated with school disorder and violence, the etiology of criminal and deviant behavior among late adolescents and young adults, and the risk and protective factors associated with substance use and HIV-risk behaviors.
-He is a joint principal investigator on two National Institute on Drug Abuse research grants.
-His work appears in such journals as Justice Quarterly, Crime and Delinquency, Criminology, Journal of Research in Crime and Delinquency, Social Forces, Journal of Health and Social Behavior and Social Science Quarterly.
+David Eitle earned his PhD in Sociology from Indiana University.
+His research interests include exploring and the nexus between racial and economic stratification, crime, and its social control, the institutional and community factors associated with school disorder and violence, and the etiology of criminal and deviant behavior among late adolescents and young adults.
+He has been a joint principal investigator on National Institute on Drug Abuse research grants exploring the risk and protective factors associated with American Indian substance use and risky sexual behaviors.
+He has over fifty peer-reviewed publications in Criminology, Criminal Justice, and sociology journals including Criminology, Justice Quarterly, Social Forces, Journal of Criminal Justice and Crime & Delinquency.